-

 The got-to-market team should have a blend of leaders and teammates who enjoy collaboration.
 Hamberg continued, "I think the best way to achieve this is to involve them in the creation of the strategy, which can be hard at scale.
 The next best thing is probably to run as transparent a design process as possible and, upon 'completion,' provide ample opportunity for Q&A and discussions around why the strategy exists, what it means, and what's expected from it."

 So, when preparing to assemble a team of individuals from various departments, look for team players.
-Who are to look past any interpersonal or interdepartmental differences, understand and buy into the strategy, and work towards a common goal?
+These people need to look past any interpersonal or interdepartmental differences, understand and buy into the strategy, and work towards a common goal.

 Timing is everything